The “Slow Travel” Experience

 FAQ: Planning Your Arrival: Fogo Island Inn Insider Guide

-To truly sink into the rhythm of the North Atlantic, a three-night stay at Fogo Island Innis the sweet spot.
+To truly sink into the rhythm of the North Atlantic, a three-night stay at Fogo Island Inn is the sweet spot.
 The first day is for arrival and decompression; the second and third days allow you to explore the Seven Seasons with a Community Host and capture the Inn’s architecture in varying light.

 While the Inn is a sanctuary for quiet reflection, Fogo Island Inn welcomes children aged 8 and older.
 It’s a profound experience for older kids to engage with the Fogo Island Workshops and learn about the island’s social business model first-hand.